Marqui-13/vite-fichain-app/README.md

 - Tailwind CSS
 - Hardhat
 - Remix
-- Sanity
-- Gun.js
-- Netlify
 - Vite (for development)
 - Fleek (for deployment)

 ## Features

-- **Ethereum Transfers**: Enables seamless transfer of Ethereum across the blockchain network.
+- Ethereum Transfers: Enables seamless transfer of Ethereum across the blockchain network.
-- **Smart Contract Interactions**: Users can interact with smart contracts directly within the app.
+- Smart Contract Interactions: Users can interact with smart contracts directly within the app.
-- **MetaMask Integration**: Offers a straightforward way to connect and manage blockchain transactions via MetaMask.
+- MetaMask Integration: Offers a straightforward way to connect and manage blockchain transactions via MetaMask.
-- **Decentralized Data Storage**: Incorporates Gun.js for decentralized, peer-to-peer data storage.
+- Decentralized Data Storage: Incorporates Gun.js for decentralized, peer-to-peer data storage.
-- **Content Management**: Utilizes Sanity for efficient management of the app's content.
+- Content Management: Utilizes Sanity for efficient management of the app's content.
-- **Eye-Catching Interface**: Designed with Tailwind CSS, ensuring a responsive and visually appealing layout.
+- Eye-Catching Interface: Designed with Tailwind CSS, ensuring a responsive and visually appealing layout.
-- **Rapid Loading Speeds**: Crafted using Vite and deployed on Fleek for lightning-fast performance and user experience.
+- Rapid Loading Speeds: Crafted using Vite and deployed on Fleek for lightning-fast performance and user experience.

 ## Getting Started